 There are a lot of simple errors people make with their ball pythons.
 I hope this can help ball python owners to prevent injury and sickness in their snakes.

-- Heating with a bulb. what’s so bad about this?
-Well, these snakes need belly heat, for one, and secondly, bulbs dry out the enclosure too much.
+What’s so bad about this?
+First of all, these snakes need belly heat, and secondly, bulbs dry out the enclosure too much.
 Ball Pythons require 60% humidity, and up to 80% while in shed.
 Too high humidity can cause respiratory infection.
-Heat mats or heat tape should be the only heat sources used for these snakes.
+The only heat sources used for these snakes, are heat mats, heat tape, or heat cable.
 If you use any sort of bulb at all, it should be the secondary heat source only, and if you do, be sure to watch your humidity, and sheds extra carefully.

 If you feed mice you will have to switch them to rats one day, and balls aren’t big fans of making changes.
 They will likely resist, it will likely be a huge headache.
-You will try scenting and braining,(don’t do this AT ALL) you will try priming and disguising, and if you’re really unlucky your snake may not reliably eat for years after that.
+You might find people suggesting scenting and braining,(don’t do this AT ALL) you will find this disguising, and if you’re really unlucky your snake may not reliably eat for years after that.
 If all you have in your area is Petco/PetSmart to buy feeders from, you can try getting rodents at expos or by going on Craigslist to the pet section and looking for someone advertising feeder rats/advertise looking for someone selling feeder rats/ advertise looking for someone to split the cost of an online order.
 Depending on the level of rodent love in your area you may get flagged and removed.

 Unless a snake has refused it’s last meal(s), you should be offering no less often than every two weeks.
 Starving your snake can make it very aggravated, and nippy.

-- Not properly securing the cage.
-Leading to the eventual escape of the animal.
+Not securing a lid leads to the eventual escape of the animal.
 A pile of books or rocks or bricks will work until the day it doesn’t.
 Ball pythons are amazing little escape artists and what may work for years will one day fail and you’ll be left snakeless and amazed.
 If your animal does escape don’t give up looking for it too easy.
 They turn up sometimes months later, so don’t go out later that day and buy the replacement, give yourself some time.
 Remember, with missing snakes start by looking everywhere that you think the snake could possibly be, then look everywhere that you know it can’t possibly be.
 If it’s not the heat of summer, check for warm places.

-- Too much handling.
-Snakes are not social animals, and don’t like to be picked up and played with, for hours at a time, or in a single day.
-If you’re gentle, you can get them used to a lot, but take it easy!
+You can get them used to more handling if you’re gentle, but take it easy!
 Start small and work up, always being careful not to overdo it and develop negative associations.